echo2lv/kmeans_mall/README.md

 ## Contents
 kmeans.py
-* following concepts layed out by author
+* following concepts provided by author

 kmeans_mvar.py
 * i added another variable to see how the current workflow accepts another variable